JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

 |---------------|
 |![Sine wave 42mHz](/assets/2020-05-03-persistance/42-millihz.png)|

-These images are what actually caused me to need the persistance mode:
+These images are what actually caused me to need the persistence mode:

 |Amplitude modulator - 16kHz carrier 10Hz modulation|